Frequently Asked Questions

 What if you cannot help me fix my broken item?

 Often, if our volunteers can’t fix your item, they can offer advice on what you might need to fix it yourself.
-If an item is beyond repair, check with your local waste hauler or city utilities department to see what to do with broken items.
+If an item is beyond repair, check with your San Luis Obispo Waste Management or your city's utilities department to see what to do with broken items.

 How can I support the Repair Café movement?

-Volunteer - Send us a note at our email address.
-Besides fixers we also need greeters, intake or reception staff and help with marketing, refreshments, and set up/take down.
+Volunteer - Use the "Contact" menu item at the top of our page or email us at firstname.lastname@example.org Besides fixers we also need greeters, intake or reception staff and help with marketing, refreshments, and set up/take down.